 3.1 Routine gifts.
 Determinations whether to accept routine gifts may be made by the Executive Director.
 For purposes of this Policy, routine gifts include outright gifts of (a) cash made in response to direct mail solicitations, other direct developmental programs, and foundation grants in response to an ASOR-generated application, (b) publicly traded securities, and (c) and life insurance.
 All other gifts are non-routine gifts.
 Completion of the Donor Disclosure and Waiver Form (Appendix B) is not required for routine gifts.

 3.2 Non-routine gifts.
-All non-routine gifts will be directed to the Finance Committee for its review, evaluation, and recommendation to the Executive Committee and Board of Trustees whether such gifts should be accepted.
-For purposes of this Policy, non-routine gifts include, without limitation, (a) gifts that are not regularly encountered in the ordinary course of ASOR’s business, (b) gifts that may not align with ASOR(c) gifts with a potential administrative, financial or other burden on ASOR, (d) outright gifts that are not readily marketable (such as, inter alia, real estate, closely held stock, partnership interests, tangible personal property (other than in-kind contributions), and other real and personal property interests), (e) deferred gifts (including bequests, charitable gift annuities (immediate and deferred), charitable remainder trusts, charitable lead trusts, retained life estates, pooled income funds, and donor-advised funds), (f) gifts of restricted stock where ASOR is the beneficiary (applying a higher degree of scrutiny where the fair market value of such restricted stock is less than $5,000), and (g) other unique or unusual gifts designated as non-routine gifts by the Executive Director or the Executive Committee.
+All non-routine gifts will be directed to the Finance Committee for its review, evaluation, and recommendation to the Executive Committee and Board of Trustees as to whether such gifts should be accepted.
+For purposes of this Policy, non-routine gifts include, without limitation, (a) gifts that are not regularly encountered in the ordinary course of ASOR’s business, (b) gifts that may not align with ASOR’s Bylaws, Policy on Professional Conduct, other Policies, Mission, Programs, and Strategic Plan, (c) gifts with a potential administrative, financial, or other burden on ASOR, (d) outright gifts that are not readily marketable (such as, inter alia, real estate, closely held stock, partnership interests, tangible personal property (other than in-kind contributions), and other real and personal property interests), (e) deferred gifts (including bequests, charitable gift annuities (immediate and deferred), charitable remainder trusts, charitable lead trusts, retained life estates, pooled income funds, and donor-advised funds), (f) gifts of restricted stock where ASOR is the beneficiary (applying a higher degree of scrutiny where the fair market value of such restricted stock is less than $5,000), and (g) other unique or unusual gifts designated as non-routine gifts by the Executive Director or the Executive Committee.
 Completion of the Donor Disclosure and Waiver Form (Appendix B) may be required for non-routine gifts as determined on a case-by-case basis by the Executive Director.

 3.3 Review by Finance Committee and Executive Committee.
 ASOR recognizes that offers of non-routine gifts may be made by a prospective donor when it is not practical to discuss the proposed gift during a scheduled meeting of the Finance Committee, the Executive Committee, and the Board of Trustees.
 In such instances, the Treasurer and Executive Director (in consultation with the President and Board Chair) may request the Finance Committee and Executive Committee review the proposed gift by a conference call or an e-mail vote.